perivar/ts-cncjs-pendant-numpad/README.md

 ## Usage
-Run `bin/cncjs-pendant-numpad` to start.
-Pass --help to `cncjs-pendant-numpad` for more options.
+Run `bin/cncjs-pendant-numpad.js` to start.
+Pass --help to `cncjs-pendant-numpad.js` for more options.

 ```
-bin/cncjs-pendant-numpad --help
+bin/cncjs-pendant-numpad.js --help
 ```

 Hotkeys: